AnyLog-co/documentation/authentication.md

 If only a file name is provided (without a path), the file is written to the AnyLog keys directory.
 The location of the directory can be found with the comand ```!id_dir```.

+# Signing a policy

+Users and nodes can publish policies on the blockchain.
+Using the ***id sign*** command, these policies are updated with the public key and signature of the publisher such that the publisher can be authenticated and his authorization can be validated.